-Being from a family where I am the first one with MS, I almost constantly feel a need to share, teach and sometimes to explain some differences in opinion on how to live with MS. In that regard, I sometimes have MS things on my mind, but when I go online, I can’t see them discussed in chat rooms or forums.
+Being from a family where I am the first one with MS, I almost constantly feel a need to share, teach and explain some differences in opinion on how to live with MS. In that regard, I sometimes have MS things on my mind, but when I go online, I can’t see them discussed in chat rooms or forums.

 I also learned that research in brain atrophy is a rapidly emerging medical field.
 Atrophy is an indicator to predict disability and cognitive issues, so the sooner it can be dealt with, the sooner disability as a whole can be treated.

-Another such thing is talking about your sex life if you have MS. In fact, I should rephrase this to ‘not talking about it.’
+Similarly, talking about your sex life if you have MS. In fact, I should rephrase this to ‘not talking about it.’
 People are conservative about this subject in Ireland, and it’s a given that not everyone wants to talk about their intimate love life.

 Perhaps people in a urology waiting room might find strength to open up about their sexual problems, after all, MS and urological issues often go hand in hand.

-Sexual dysfunction, (in)continence, the fear of perhaps having to wear diapers or a colostomy bag, is a serious enough reason to open up to others.
+Sexual dysfunction, (in)continence, the fear of perhaps having to wear diapers or a colostomy bag is a serious enough reason to open up to others.
 Only, it’s not.
 It’s a case of “Nah, I’ll deal with it when that time comes.”

 Some of the non-talked about issues people with MS have are constipation, bowel and urinary urgency and treatment causing erectile dysfunction.
-Also, hypo or hyper sexuality, dysfunctional emotions like euphoria, mood swings, uncontrollable urges to weep or laugh, mania etc. The list seems endless, hence the relative urgency to open up these intimate details of people with MS.
+Also, hypo- or hypersexuality, emotions like euphoria, mood swings, uncontrollable urges to weep or laugh, mania etc. belong on the list of what we rather avoid talking about.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.